 Well, what are you waiting for?
 Gird your loins and get your onsen on.

-This article was originally published on Dec 10, 2014 and was updated by Lily Crossley-Baxter on October 31, 2016.
+This article was originally published on December 10th, 2014 and was last updated in October 2022.